Skip to main content

 Materials

-Industrial-grade PA-6/PA-66, polyurethane foams, and complex multilayer films that resist conventional recycling methods.
+Industrial-grade PA-6/PA-66, polyurethane foams, complex multilayer films, and rubber-rich tire streams that resist conventional routes.

 Outputs